Creativity Isn't a Solo Endeavor

 Off Trail On Track wants to shift the paradigm - to bring relationships and storytelling together through our preferred medium of backpacking.

-Our non-profit organization is training creatives to be more impactful by utilizing relationships to amplify their storytelling ability.
+Our backpacking academy is training creatives to be more impactful by utilizing relationships to amplify their storytelling ability.
 We want to create a community that supports and enables one another to make waves – to make real change.

 Off Trail On Track teaches minimalist backpacking to small groups.
 You learn a lot about yourself and others out on the trail – and that’s a prerequisite for authentic relationships.
 Here are a few of the benefits of such relationships: